 Red Robin was the first kitchen operator to receive a Certificate of Recognition by the U.S. Environmental Protection Agency (EPA) in March 2013 for “Sharing Your Story” and contributing to a healthier climate by encouraging others to save energy and money with ENERGY STAR® commercial service food equipment.

-At the Red Robin home office, we recycle paper, cardboard, glass, plastic, steel and aluminum containers.
-We’ve also eliminated much of our paper, energy, ink and transportation waste by changing to electronic funds transfer.
+At our restaurant support center, we recycle paper, cardboard, glass, plastic, steel and aluminum containers.
+We eliminated much of our paper, energy, ink and transportation waste by changing to electronic funds transfer.